oldlam/superagent-jwt/README.md

   .get('/some-url')
   .use(jwt({
     header: 'JWT', // header name to try reading JWT from responses, default to 'JWT'
-    local: 'JWT'   // key to store the JWT in localStorage }))
+    local: 'JWT'   // key to store the JWT in localStorage, also default to 'JWT' }))
   .end(function(err, res) {
     /**